• Skip to primary navigation

 Although this Italian treat has originated from Tuscany, it is very similar to South Italy’s Pasticciotto.

-Both Italian pastries are made of shortcrust pastry (pasta frolla) and cream; the only difference is the pine nuts added to this Italian custard pie.
+Both Italian pastries are made of shortcrust pastry (pasta frolla) and cream; the only difference is the pine nuts added to torta della nonna.

 Needless to say, they’re both deliciously addictive.